-BEFORE INVESTING IN OUR SECURITIES, YOU SHOULD REVIEW THE SECTION OF THIS PROSPECTUS CALLED "RISK FACTORS" WHICH BEGINS ON PAGE 5.
+BEFORE INVESTING IN THE COMMON SHARES, YOU SHOULD REVIEW THE SECTION OF THIS PROSPECTUS CALLED "RISK FACTORS" WHICH BEGINS ON PAGE 4.

 Our Common Shares are listed on the New York Stock Exchange under the symbol "OFC."
-To ensure that we maintain our qualification as a real estate investment trust, ownership by any person is limited to 9.8% of the lesser of the number or value of outstanding Common Shares, subject to certain exceptions.
+On May 8, 2000, the last sale price of our Common Shares, as reported on the New York Stock Exchange, was \$8.75.
+To ensure that we maintain our qualification as a real estate investment trust, ownership by any person is limited to 9.8% of the lesser of the number or value of outstanding Common Shares, with certain exceptions.